OpenNFT/opennft.github.io/Courses.md

 For concerns related to the OpenNFT educational courses, neurofeedback research, and applications, contact Yury Koush (<yurykoush@gmail.com>).
 Regular OpenNFT educational courses are to be organized.

-## Workshops and Educational courses
+## OpenNFT Workshops and Educational courses

 - Workshop at real-time functional imaging and neurofeedback conference ([rtFIN](http://rtfin2017.atr.jp/)), November 29, 2017, Nara, Japan